Inca Trail Trek - Machu Picchu Picture

 Inca Trail map

-Weather on The Inca Trail to Machu Picchu
+Weather on The Inca Trail

-The weather when you hike Machu Picchu generally depends on the season.
+The weather when you trek to Machu Picchu generally depends on the season.
 Generally speaking, April to September is the dry season, November to February is the rainy season, and March and October are considered the shoulder seasons – which means the climate can be unpredictable.
 Peru is in the southern hemisphere, so when it's summer in The USA and Europe, it is winter in Peru.
 June to August are the peak winter months in Peru, and November to February is summer.
 However, the rainy season in the Andes and the Machu Picchu region actually falls during the summer months, so although there are warmer temperatures, the weather is wet.
 The weather patterns have become more variable in the past few years, so we recommend that you prepare for sun and rain all year round.

 Table of Averag temperatures and Rainfall to Expect on The Inca trail to Machu Picchu